testcontainers/testcontainers-go/docs/modules/mysql.md

 #### Image

-If you need to set a different MySQL Docker image, you can use `testcontainers.WithImage` with a valid Docker image for MySQL.
-E.g. `testcontainers.WithImage("mysql:8.0.36")`.
+If you need to set a different MySQL Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "mysql:8.0.36")`.

 By default, the container will use the following Docker image: